I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 - My abundance, the fullness of life, isn’t dependent on an outside event or a thing or a condition.
 I am that abundance myself.
 Conscious awareness of the present moment allows it to manifest.

 - When you pray for something, and if you honestly, truly believed that you had received it, you will get it.
-This idea reminded me right away of expression in Gujarati that I had heard zillion times growing up – “Sacha man thi mageli darek vastu tane malshe.”
+This idea reminded me right away of an expression in Gujarati that I had heard zillion times growing up – “Sacha man thi mageli darek vastu tane malshe.”
 That is, when you ask for something with your heart in the right place, you will get it – a pearl of wisdom about faith (shraddha) and a positive belief in yourself.

 Quote from Eckhart Tolle: